-*If you have registered for recruitment in a prior semester, you do not have to register again.
+*If you have registered for recruitment in a prior semester, you do not have to pay again but you should re-register.
 Please contact the IFC VP of Recruitment to notify him of your interest.

 It is important to fully consider the decision to join a fraternity.
 All of Gettysburg's fraternities are part of national or international organizations whose chapters all share the same values, philanthropic partners and form an invaluable membership network.
 Please be sure to learn more about both the local chapters and inter/national organizations prior to recruitment.
-The Reports and Statistics link at the top of the page contains comparison information, GPA information, and basic information on all of Gettysburg's Fraternities and Sororities.
+The Reports & Statistics page contains comparison, GPA, and philanthropy information for Gettysburg's fraternities and sororities.

 REQUIREMENTS FOR JOINING AN IFC FRATERNITY